danparaska/candi-examples/2_parameter_adjustments/Readme.md

 Use ‘maxnpts’ to set the number of layers simulated.
 Note that job 0 requires maxnpts to be depth × an integer + 1.

+Plot the grid profile by opening the folder 'R_Depths', then the project 'R_Depths', then the plotting script 'GridStructure.R'.
+With an even grid, the line will be a constant value down the y axis; with an exponentially increasing grid, the line will be increasing with depth.

 <p align="center">
 <img src = "Readmeimages/job1job2-01.png" width=25%>
 </p>